cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.html.md

 	bosh micro deployments

-The files in your current directory need to be saved if you later want to be able to update your Micro BOSH instance.
+The files in your current directory need to be saved if you later want to be able to update your MicroBOSH instance.
 They are all text files, so you can commit them to a git repository to make sure they are safe in case your bootstrap VM goes away.

-## <a id="send-message"></a>Sending Messages to the Micro BOSH Agent ##
+## <a id="send-message"></a>Sending Messages to the MicroBOSH Agent ##

 The `bosh` CLI can send messages over HTTP to the agent using the `agent` command.